senanu/b40/docs/labs/enzymes.md

 ## If you missed the first day of this lab

-* Please make sure you watch the video I posted on Canvas.
-* Use the following data for Part 1:
+* You may use the following data for Part 1:

 | Tube | Dilution    | Final color |
 |------|-------------|-------------|